Training Philosophy

 Rest Days.

 While it is fun to workout, rest is just as important as the training itself.
-When you run hard, you make small, microscopic tears in your muscle tissue.
+When one runs hard, they make small, microscopic tears in their muscle tissue.
 This damage signals satellite cells from other tissues to come to the disrupted tissue and replicate into muscle protein strands.
 Through this healing process, the muscle becomes bigger and stronger.
-Without proper rest, the muscle damage caused by the hard workout won't heal and you could end up injured instead of stronger.
+Without proper rest, the muscle damage caused by the hard workout won't heal and one could end up injured instead of stronger.
 Beginner runners should fully rest in between workouts while more advanced runners can complete easy runs and still achieve the necessary benefits.
 A longer period of rest (7-14 days), called "downtime" is also necessary in between long training segments after the goal race is finished.
 This ensures that the body is both physically and mentally recovered before going into the next training block.

 |